LED-LCD vs. Plasma

 Each individual plasma cell is switched on and off by its own electrode.
-A plasma HDTV can have up to 6 million cells.
+A 1080p plasma TV has over 6 million cells.

 Because a plasma panel is illuminated at the sub-pixel level, light output is very consistent across the entire screen area.
 Plasmas produce the widest horizontal and vertical viewing angles available — pictures look crisp and bright from virtually anywhere in the room.

 Because plasma TV screens use a phosphor coating like CRT-based TVs, the possibility of screen burn-in exists, though it's unlikely to happen with current models.
 To reduce the chance of burn-in, be sure to follow the manufacturer's recommendations on setup and use.